dfrappart/dfrappart.github.io/_posts/2023-09-28-About_resources_moves_in_terraform_state.markdown

 ```
 Instead of a count, I have now a for_each and I'm able to specify
-There are potential dependencies to modify, which, once solved, alllow us to get the below plan:
+There are potential dependencies to modify, which, once solved, allow us to get the below plan:

 ```bash